 LL.M.
 Admission Requirements

 To be considered for admission to the LL.M.
-Program in Dispute Resolution, applicants must meet the following requirements:
+Program, applicants must meet the following requirements:

 - Applicants must have completed the first degree in law (J.D., LL.B. or equivalent) required for law practice or law teaching in the country in which law studies were pursued.
 Note: U.S. applicants must have satisfied the J.D. requirements of an ABA-accredited law school.
 In exceptional cases, U.S. applicants may be admitted if they have satisfied the J.D. requirements of a non-ABA-accredited law school.

-- Applicants may be admitted without a J.D. degree if they have a bachelor’s degree and substantial experience in dispute resolution.
+- Applicants to the LL.M. in dispute resolution program may be admitted without a J.D. degree if they have a bachelor’s degree and substantial experience in dispute resolution.

 - Applicants must possess a minimum 2.5 (A = 4.0) grade point average in their law program, and a 3.0 GPA for work completed in any additional graduate or advanced degree program.